Notifications

 Government releases the Alberta Occupational Outlook every 2 years to predict 10 years of job shortages and surpluses.

-We expect a mostly balanced labour market by 2030 with some potential shortages or surpluses depending on the occupation.
+We expect a mixed outlook for Alberta’s labour market by 2033, with potential shortages in specific occupations, countered by surpluses in others.
 The Occupational Outlook does not consider or reflect policy changes.

 • registered nurses and registered psychiatric nurses